 Late [Jewish] publisher Paul Hamlyn was already a substantial Labour donor and is also likely to have given to Blair’s blind trust.
 He was friend of both Gavron and Levy, who later extracted from Hamlyn a £2m donation to the party proper in 2000. (“Taking It On Trust,” from Labour Party PLC: New Labour as a Party of Business, David Osler, 2002)

 Tony Blair rose to power on a geyser of gelt, the Yiddish term for “money” (gelt has a hard g, like the related English word “gild”).
 Once Blair was in power, he was a willing and dedicated shabbos goy, the Yiddish term for a gentile who follows Jewish orders.
 The Jewish anti-racist Barbara Roche became Minister for Immigration and opened the borders to the Third World; the slippery Jewish lawyer Lord Goldsmith became Attorney-General and backed the disastrous and hugely expensive neo-conservative war on Iraq.
 After Blair left office, Jewish banks and companies quickly made him a millionaire with an office in Tel Aviv.
-Meanwhile, the shabbos goy Gordon Brown, under the control of the Jewish businessmen Sir Ronald Cohen, continued to follow Jewish orders as Blair’s successor in Number 10.
+Meanwhile, the shabbos goy Gordon Brown, under the control of the Jewish businessman Sir Ronald Cohen, continued to follow Jewish orders as Blair’s successor in Number 10.

 Long-haired Luci from Liverpool